 Try Daily Facial Yoga

-Sebagh is right when he says prevention is key, and face yoga can definitely help to keep the chin area taut.
+Daily face yoga may help to keep the chin area taut.
 We called on Inge Theron, founder of FaceGym, to share three facial exercises that can help prevent the onset of a double chin.
 “If you can’t make it to FaceGym, there are at-home exercises you can do.
 Some simple chin exercises performed in the morning and evening every day will help, but you have to be consistent with them,” says Theron.

 She suggests this simple routine called the chin press-up, in which you make a V with your hand, rest your chin there, pull your lips over your top teeth, hold for five seconds, and repeat.
 Then, move your hands to either side of your chin, with the length of your fingers covering your ears, and make the sound “eeeee” with your mouth.
 Put your ring fingers inside your mouth on either side, pull the skin to the side, and use your jaw muscles to bring the fingers back in to touch your teeth.
 Repeat the movements 10 times.